ijrussell/essential-fsharp/Chapters/01 - A simple Domain Modelling Exercise.md

     spend - discount
 ```

-The IDE should still display the function signature as **Customer -> decimal -> decimal**.
-I also removed the total binding as I don't think it adds anything to the readability of the function.
+The IDE should still display the function signature as `Customer -> decimal -> decimal`.
+I also removed the `total` binding as I don't think it adds anything to the readability of the function.

-> Don't forget to highlight the code you've written so far and press ALT + ENTER to run it in F# Interactive (FSI).
+> Don't forget to highlight the code you've written so far and press `ALT+ENTER` to run it in F# Interactive (FSI).

 Whilst type inference works extremely well, there are some situations where it doesn't and you will need to provide a type to a parameter.
-One of the cases is where you are using a .NET function like ```DateTime.TryParse```.
+One of the cases is where you are using a .NET function like `DateTime.TryParse`.
 The problem here is that that function has two overrides and the compiler can't determine which one it needs to use.

+> **First-Class Functions**
+>
+> OOP state + behaviour vs FP types + functions

-Now that we have finished making changes to the function, we need to create a customer from our specification below the *calculateTotal* function and run in FSI:
+Now that we have finished making changes to the function, we need to create a customer from our specification below the `calculateTotal` function and run in FSI:

 ```fsharp
 let john = { Id = "John"; IsEligible = true; IsRegistered = true }
 ```

 Rather than write a formal test, we can use FSI to run simple verifications for us.
-We will look at writing proper unit tests in chapter 4.
-Write the following after the *john* binding:
+We will look at writing proper unit tests in Chapter 4.
+Write the following after the `john` binding:

 ```fsharp
 let assertJohn = (calculateTotal john 100.0M = 90.0M)
 ```

-Highlight all of the code and press ALT + ENTER to run the code in FSI.
+Highlight all of the code and press `ALT+ENTER` to run the code in FSI.
 What you should see is the following:

 ```fsharp
 val assertJohn : bool = true